Lump sum allowance (LSA) and lump sum and death benefit allowance (LSDBA)

 £750,000 - £400,000 = £350,000 x 25% = £87,500

-However, it extremely important to take into account the total amount that has been paid tax free.
+However, it's extremely important to take into account the total amount paid tax-free.
 Although one or more of the above may apply, other tax-free lump sums taken could mean the standard calculation gives them more remaining allowances.
 This could be the case if a large amount of tax-free cash was taken when the lifetime allowance was £1.8 million.

-To apply for a certificate, an individual has to be a current member of the pension scheme they are asking to produce the certificate.
+To apply for a certificate, an individual must be a current member of the pension scheme they are asking to produce the certificate.
 Or the personal representative of a deceased scheme member, can apply to a scheme the deceased was a member of when they died.

 The certificate must be produced within 3 months of the request.